-Ex-candidate’s father indicted; charges stem from Senate bid
+Kentucky Sec of State’s father accused of campaign fraud

 FRANKFORT, Ky.
-(AP) — The father of former Democratic U.S. Senate candidate Alison Lundergan Grimes has been indicted on charges that he illegally used his company to pay for consultants and vendors for her campaign and then lied about it.
+(AP) — A federal grand jury on Friday indicted the father of former Democratic U.S. Senate candidate Alison Lundergan Grimes on charges that he used his company to fund her 2014 campaign and then lied about it.

-A federal grand jury indicted Jerry Lundergan on Friday.
-He faces 10 counts that include unlawful campaign contributions, false statements and falsifying records.
+Jerry Lundergan faces 10 counts that include unlawful campaign contributions, false statements and falsifying records.
+Dale Emmons, a veteran Democratic political consultant, was also indicted.

-Lundergan is a former Democratic state lawmaker and chairman of the Kentucky Democratic Party.
+Lundergan is a former state lawmaker and chairman of the Kentucky Democratic Party.
 He has close ties to Bill and Hillary Clinton, both of whom came to campaign for Grimes during her failed 2014 bid to unseat Sen. Mitch McConnell.

-Grimes is Kentucky’s secretary of state and is considering a run for governor in 2019.
-In a news release, she said she believes her father will be vindicated.
+Lundergan’s attorney denied the allegations, saying they were “wrong on the facts and wrong on the law.”
+He noted Grimes’ campaign and other committees together raised more than $25 million for her 2014 campaign.

 Most Read Nation & World Stories